luistorresbarbosa/N8N-scripts/README.md

 2. Build a Gmail search query from the supplier list (`packages/config/suppliers.yaml`).
 3. Search for PDF invoices with matching supplier labels/emails in **two** Gmail accounts.
 4. Flatten every PDF attachment into individual items.
-5. Send each PDF to an external AI agent that specializes in OCR/invoice parsing.
+5. Convert each PDF to base64 and send it to the built-in **AI Agent** node (backed by the connected OpenAI chat model) to extract structured invoice details.
 6. Merge the AI response with the original metadata and store the result in Firebase/Firestore for history.

 ### Required credentials